How to support the child of a hospitalized COVID-19 patient

 There is not medicine or a cure for COVID-19.
 Instead, the doctors and nurses will do everything they can to make _____ feel better.
 Some of these things might be medicines for their symptoms, special tests, oxygen and lots of rest. _____ has a bed and bathroom in their room and gets food delivered to them.
 Suggest making get-well pictures to show on video or having set phone calls, if possible.

 6. Who will take care of me while they are gone?

-With schools closed and gatherings not permitted, arrangements may look different than normal.
+With schools being in hybrid situations and gatherings not permitted, arrangements may look different than normal.
 The important thing is to inform the child of who and what to expect and to keep things as normal as possible.
 Ex: _____ will help you with your schooling during the day and _____ will stay with you overnight.